Samsung/tizen-docs/docs/application/dotnet/guides/app-management/component-port.md

 - To have the receiving thread of the component wait for incoming requests, call `WaitForEvent()` of the `Tizen.Applications.ComponentBased.ComponentPort` class.
 - If `WaitForEvent()` is called in the main thread, then `WaitForEvent()` can not be called until the `Cancel()` is called.
 - `WaitForEvent()` starts the main loop to wait for events from other components.
-To avoid blocking the main thread, it's recommended to use the `Tizen.Applications.ComponentBased.ComponentTask` class.
+To avoid blocking the main thread, it is recommended to use the `Tizen.Applications.ComponentBased.ComponentTask` class.
 - To handle the access control, call `AddPrivilege()` of the `Tizen.Applications.ComponentBased.ComponentPort` class.
-If a client doesn't have permission, the request is rejected with the permission denied error.
+If a client does not have permission, the request is rejected with the permission denied error.
 - To handle the received request, define and register an event handler for the `RequestReceived` event of the `Tizen.Applications.ComponentBased.ComponentPort` class as follows:

     ```